Secretchronicles/TSC/README.md

 Graphics, music, and any other artistic content in the game is _not_ licensed under the GPL.
-These assets undergo different terms as outlined as follows: any asset is accompanied by a `.txt` or a `.settings` file that specifies both the author(s) and the license of the asset in question.
+These assets undergo different terms as outlined as follows: they are normally licensed under some kind of CC license, as specified by an accompanying `.txt` or `.settings` file to an asset that gives both the author(s) and the license of the asset in question.
 Those assets whose accompanying `.txt` or `.settings` file does not specify a license are licensed under the old SMC Contribution license, which is included as the file `tsc/docs/pages/old_smc_contribution_license.md`.
+Those assets were inherited from SMC when TSC was forked off it, and we are looking for a graphics artist to replace them with original art.